 All ways to fend off evil thoughts or memories.
 To repress, suppress, or leak

 And today, who has time or focus for thinking or memorizing?
-140 characters or 140 milliseconds maximum attention span.
+Eight seconds or 140 characters maximum attention span.
 It's the rule.

 Fast forward: Today's new appendages - devices - offer gratification on demand.
 And - 24/7 - we live in a virtual candy store full of sweet distractions.

 The connection (no pun intended) is this: Freud said that objects are represented in our obsessions, dreams, and our internal representations of people, be it emotional or sexual objectification or directed at only a 'part object' ...
 I'll stop the advanced psychology lecture here, from about the time, historically, that Psychoanalytic Theory was being impacted by Ego and Interpersonal and Humanistic Psychology.
 It all comes down to our drives and needs and wishes, and how we fulfill them.
 From a behavioral perspective, we are reinforced for our actions while distractions may offer welcome avoidance of 'aversive stimuli'.